thibault-Merelle/Gym/README.md

 ### Goals:

-We going to use mongoDB and a api with node js using docker.

-## Build with :

 For this project you will therefore build a complete website allowing you to create, discover and share memes (animated or not).